 6. Suitable For All Hair Types

 Grapeseed oil suits all hair types, including curly, wavy, straight, long, or short hair.
 It is rich enough to nourish and tame thick and curly hair and gentle and light enough for fine and thinning hair.

 Grapeseed oil is rich in fatty acids and vitamins (3).
 It contains carotenoidsi XA family of naturally occurring pigments found in the cells of a wide variety of fruits, algae, and vegetables. and linoleic acidi XAn essential fatty acid that is effective in reducing total and LDL (low-density lipoprotein or bad) cholesterol. that have antioxidant and anti-proliferativei XA substance used to retard or prevent the growth of cells, especially malignant (cancerous) cells. properties (1).
 They may help in hair cell regeneration.
 They also may repair damaged cells in the scalp.

-This oil is light, odorless, and versatile and can be easily incorporated into your hair care routine.
-The following section states how to use grapeseed oil for your hair.
+This plant-based oil is light, odorless, and versatile and can be easily incorporated into your hair care routine.
+The following section states how to use grapeseed oil as an effective hair treatment.